toolongautomated/tutorial-1/README.md

 ### Build the image

-Run the following to build the docker image locally:
+Run the following to build the Docker image locally:

 ```shell
 cd app